sigami/wp-embed-facebook/wp-embed-facebook/readme.txt

 == Upgrade Notice ==

-= 2.1.12 =
+= 2.2.0 =
-Added new options and filters.
+Better responsiveness and theme compatibility with custom embeds also adaptive script works again.